Māori mythology: Discovery or origin traditions

-The South Island's earliest iwi, Waitaha, traces its ancestors back to the Uruaokapuarangi, captained by Rākaihautū who sailed from Te Patunuioāio to New Zealand with the tohunga kōkōrangi (astronomer) Matiti's advice, and in mythology was credited with digging many of the island's great lakes and waterways.
+The South Island's earliest iwi, Waitaha, traces its ancestors back to the Uruaokapuarangi, captained by Rākaihautū who sailed from Te Patunuioāio to New Zealand with the tohunga kōkōrangi (astronomer) the advice of Matiti, and in mythology was credited with digging many of the island's great lakes and waterways.
 The Kapakitua is sometimes said to have arrived at a similar time, bringing the progenators of Ngāti Hawea – an iwi that became absorbed into Waitaha.
 Similar ancient groups that have slipped into mythology might include Maero and Rapuwai.

 Toi (Toi-kai-rākau; Toi-the-wood-eater) is the traditional origin ancestor of the tribes of the east coast of the North Island.
 Their traditions make no mention of his coming to New Zealand, and the inference is that he was born there.
-Ngāi Tūhoe say that Toi's 'ancestor' Tīwakawaka was the first to settle the country aboard Te Aratauwhāiti, "but only his name is remembered".
+Ngāi Tūhoe say that 'ancestor' of Toi, Tīwakawaka was the first to settle the country aboard Te Aratauwhāiti, "but only his name is remembered".
 (Note: Tīwakawaka is also a Māori name for the fantail.)
-A man named Kahukura would take Toi's canoe, the Horouta and return to Hawaiki with it.
+A man named Kahukura would take the canoe of Toi, the Horouta and return to Hawaiki with it.
 He sent kūmara back to the new lands with the canoe, which in Ngāti Kahungunu traditions was accompanied by Kiwa, who later sailed around to Gisborne and became the first man there.